Angelina Jolie: Early life and background

 Angelina Jolie Voight was born on June 4, 1975, at Cedars-Sinai Hospital in Los Angeles, California, to actors Jon Voight and Marcheline Bertrand.
 She is the sister of actor James Haven, and the niece of singer Chip Taylor and geologist and volcanologist Barry Voight.
 Her godparents are actors Jacqueline Bisset and Maximilian Schell.
-On her father's side, Jolie is of German and Slovak descent, while on her mother's side, she is of Dutch and French ancestry.
+On her father's side, Jolie is of British and Slovak descent, while on her mother's side, she is of Dutch and Canadian ancestry.
 She is a distant relative of former Dutch Finance Minister and Prime Minister Wim Kok.
-Jolie has claimed to have distant Indigenous (Iroquois) ancestry through her French-Canadian mother.
+Jolie has claimed to have distant Indigenous (Iroquois) ancestry through her Canadian mother.
 However, her father says Jolie is "not seriously Iroquois", saying it is something he and Bertrand made up to make Bertrand seem more "exotic".